sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 {{< platformBlockClose >}}

-## Collecting app metrics
+## Collect app metrics

 ### Create a Sensu metric check to collect Prometheus metrics

-To automatically collect Prometheus metrics from the dummy app, we'll create an asset that lets the Sensu agents use the [Sensu Prometheus plugin](https://github.com/sensu/sensu-prometheus-collector).
+To automatically collect Prometheus metrics from the dummy app, create an asset that lets the Sensu agents use the [Sensu Prometheus Collector][9].

 **1. Create the `prometheus-collector` asset.**